ABOUT THE POSITION

 To perform law enforcement and crime prevention work; enforce State and local traffic regulations; perform investigative work; and participate in and provide support and assistance to special department crime prevention and enforcement programs.Starting pay for Academy Trained entry is at "A" step of the pay range.

-Effective the start of the pay period that includes July 1, 2022, employees will receive a two percent (2.0%) across the board pay range increase.
+Effective the start of the pay period that includes January 1, 2024, employees received a four percent (4.0%) across the board pay range increase.
+Additional four percent (4.0%) increase on January 2025.
 Education Incentive Pay:

 An additional 7% of base pay for an Associate's degree or equivalent units (60) OR